|S/V Stella Maris, Deception Pass - 2000|

 |One of the poetic epitaphs in Spoon River Anthology by Edgar Lee Masters (1915)|

-Eleanor was born at the end of June 2005.
-A few weeks after beginning the laborious adoption process, we got a telephone call out of the blue and learned the cousin of a friend of a friend was pregnant.
+We started the laborious adoption process in Fall 2004 by signing up with an agency and taking thirty hours of parenting classes.
+A few weeks later, I got a telephone call out of the blue and learned the cousin of a friend of a friend was pregnant.
 They were looking for a gay couple to adopt the baby, and chose us.

 I bought my sailboat at the beginning of May 2005.
 All those years of sailing, research, and trips to the Boat Show intersected with the miraculous surprise of parenthood.
 In hindsight, I think I grasped at the familiar comfort of sailing rather than face the terror of desiring something completely beyond my control.
 After the ultrasound, I realized our birthmother was just as terrified about us walking away from the adoption as I was worried about her changing her mind.
 Fortunately, my partner and her boyfriend were able to calm both of us down.

-A month later, we were at the house on Whidbey Island when I got the call saying our birth mother had gone into labor.
+At home on Whidbey Island late one night in June, I got the call saying our birth mother had gone into labor.
 We caught the last ferry to the mainland and raced to the hospital in Puyallup.
 Everyone spent the night watching movies in the lovely birthing suite.
 Shortly before 9 am, the doctor and the baby arrived.

 I watched Eleanor being born.
 Then we walked out of the room with our daughter, and the world has never been the same.